gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 Association ID may be present in any of the N missing params, no order implied by the example in {{sctp-DTLS-init-chunk-missing-protected}}.

-## Error in Protection {#eprotect}
+## Error in DTLS Chunk  {#eprotect}

-A new Error Type is defined for DTLS Chunk, it's used for any error related to the Protection mechanism described in this document and has a structure that allows detailed information to be added as extra causes.
+A new Error Type is defined for DTLS Chunk, it's used for any error related to the DTLS chunk's protection mechanism described in this document and has a structure that allows detailed information to be added as extra causes.

 This specification describes some of the causes whilst the key establishment specification MAY add further causes.

 When detecting an error, SCTP will send an ABORT chunk containing the relevant Error Type and Causes.